 There is a place for them.
-But they can also be replaced eventually with the more natural 'whole' forms found within Nature's storehouse.
+But they must also be replaced eventually with the more natural 'whole' forms found within Nature's storehouse.

 The more concentrated and isolated a substance becomes, the more likely it is to cause disturbances in the body's biological terrain, especially with long term use.

-Disturbances in the body eventually show up as deficiencies & excesses similar to the incompleteness of the extracted compound.
+Disturbances in the body eventually show up as deficiencies and excesses similar to the incompleteness of the extracted compound.

 Isolated compounds extracted from herbs and mineral sources can in some cases, result in the weakening of body organs to such an extent that they atrophy, much like what happens to your leg muscles when placed in a cast.

-Try getting off of hormone replacement therapy, or addictive pharmaceutical drugs, after a year or more and you will understand just how disruptive isolated supplementation can be to the human body.
+Try getting off of hormone replacement therapy or addictive pharmaceutical drugs after a year or more, and you will understand just how disruptive isolated supplementation and pharmaceutical medications can be to the human body.

 Digestive enzyme supplements, being isolated extracts, while less impacting than hormone replacement therapy or HCL supplementation, are still missing some of what Nature built into herbs and raw food sources.